As part of the first step in the writing process, brainstorming involves the use of a number of techniques to generate ideas and clarify thinking.

 Lists are also useful for generating thoughts related to a topic, question, or problem.
 As shown below, lists can present thoughts in a more structured way than clustering.

-Things about pie:
+Things about job satisfaction:

 Unlike a cluster, which can take any form, lists tend towards hierarchical arrangement, as the first ideas are placed higher.
+Lists are also a great brainstorming technique to use early on if you don’t yet have a topic or are trying to decide what to write about within a given topic.

 Freewriting, which is also referred to as stream-of-consciousness writing or free association, is perhaps the simplest brainstorming technique, but it can produce great results.